The Big Eight

 The Big Eight formed, T.J.
 Byrne

-(who had left the Royal in 1967) came back
+(who had left the Royal in 1967 to manage the

 to manage the new band.
-The band came together and played the Summer
+The band came together and played their

-and Fall in Ireland before heading off to Las Vegas and debuting in the Stardust in
+Fall and Christmas Holidays in Ireland before heading off to Las Vegas and debuting in the Stardust in

 sound than the aging Royal, and the addition of a female vocalist